sillybytes/sillybytes/drafts/keter_tutorial.md

 ## Server Side

-The *Keter* configuration on `/opt/keter/etc/keter-config.yaml` is pretty straight forward:
+The *Keter* configuration at `/opt/keter/etc/keter-config.yaml` is pretty straight forward:

 ```